niazkhan0731/Fastfood-Menu-Project/README.md

 ## Step 5: Making app.py work

 Our project came to life with the development of app.py.
 This Python script was the engine powering our Fast Food Menu Application, connecting the front-end and back-end seamlessly.
 We carefully coded it to ensure that data flowed from index.html to receipt.html, allowing users to interact with the application as intended.

+# Step 6: Connecting databaselogic.py

+We made the decision to connect to and store all real-time data in a MySQL database.
+To achieve this, we utilized databaselogic.py to develop the necessary code for our application.
+This code enables our application not only to establish connections and display a list of available items for sale but also to seamlessly transmit calculations performed in the background by app.py directly to our database in real-time.
+As a practical example, this approach allows our company to continually monitor key details such as the date an order was placed, the specific item ordered, its quantity, and the total order amount.

 ## Step 6: Leveraging AWS Services - Cloud9